Knowledge base banner

 It is generally considered better to avoid large, low-hanging pendant lights as they will get in the way and, becasue your eye is drawn to them, visually they have the effect of bringing the ceiling down making the room appear even smaller.

-WHAT IS THE BEST TYPE OF LIGHT TO USE?
+WHAT IS THE BEST TYPE OF LIGHT TO USE FOR LOW CEILINGS?

-Recessed lights or those that sit flush against the ceiling don't take up much space and cast a wide diffused light across the room.
+Recessed lights, or those that sit flush against the ceiling don't take up much space and cast even, diffused spread of light across the room.

 OPT FOR WALL LIGHTS

-Wall lights are a great alternative to ceiling lights if you are worried aboaut overhead lighting.
+Wall lights are a great alternative to ceiling lights if you are worried aboaut overhead lighting encroaching on the sense of space.

 TABLES LAMPS ARE A MUST!

-Table and Floor Lamps are a must for rooms with low ceilings as they can be placed where you most need them, casting away those dark shadows and opening up the space.
+Table and floor lamps are a must for rooms with low ceilings as they can be placed where you most need them, banishing dark shadows and opening up the space.

-Use a combination of lamps or recessed lighting in alcoves, under ceiling beams, inside shelving units and undercabinets to help banish dark spots that make a room seem smaller.
+Use lighting in alcoves, under ceiling beams, inside shelving units and undercabinets to help banish dark spots that make a room seem smaller.

 FlOOR LAMPS ARE AN ASSET

-As well as providing practical, ambient and task light, they're great for brightening up darker areas and enabling a more uniform spread of light across the space.
+As well as providing practical, ambient light, floor lamps are great for boosting lighting levels in any space as they can be placed anywhere, ensuring there is a more uniform spread of light across the space.

 GLASS PENDANTS ARE BEST